-Requirement Test Criteria Number Identify the phone number for the first classified User Equipment Identify the phone number of the second User Equipment at the same classification but on a different enterprise than the first User Equipment Connect both UEs to their respective Mobility SVoIP Systems Using the first User Equipment, call the second User Equipment Verify the first User Equipment connects to the second User Equipment through both Mobility SVoIP Systems a.
-Ensure the first User Equipment rings the second User Equipment b.
-Ensure the first User Equipment properly transmits voice data to the second User Equipment c.
-Ensure the second User Equipment properly transmits voice data to the first User Equipment SVP.06 The Mobility SVoIP System shall provide the capability for User Equipment to communicate with fixed enterprise VoIP devices operating at the same classification level.
-Connect a User Equipment to the Mobility SVoIP System Identify the phone number of a fixed enterprise VoIP device at the same classification Using the User Equipment, call the fixed enterprise VoIP device Verify the User Equipment connects to the fixed enterprise VoIP device Ensure the User Equipment rings the fixed enterprise VoIP device Ensure the User Equipment properly transmits voice data to the fixed enterprise VoIP device Ensure the fixed enterprise VoIP device properly transmits voice data to the User Equipment SVP.07 The Mobility SVoIP system, in conjunction with the existing Enterprise Gateways, shall provide the capability for User Equipment to communicate with devices operating on non-IP networks at the same classification level.
-1. Connect User Equipment to the Mobility SVoIP System 2.
-Identify the phone number of a device operating on a non-IP network at the same classification 3.
-Using the User Equipment, call the non-IP network device 4.
-Verify the User Equipment connects to the non-IP network device a.
-Ensure the User Equipment rings the non-IP network device b.
-Ensure the User Equipment properly transmits voice data to the non-IP network device c.
-Ensure the non-IP network device properly transmits voice data to the User Equipment SVP.08 Within the Mobility SVoIP System, the User Equipment SVoIP client and Mobility SIP Server shall perform mutual public key authentication using only the keys and certificates issued by the designated SVoIP Certificate Authority.
+Requirement Number Test Criteria Identify the phone number for the first classified User Equipment Identify the phone number of the second User Equipment at the same classification but on a different enterprise than the first User Equipment Connect both UEs to their respective Enterprise Mobility Systems Using the first User Equipment, call the second User Equipment Verify the first User Equipment connects to the second User Equipment through both Enterprise Mobility Systems Ensure the first User Equipment rings the second User Equipment Ensure the first User Equipment properly transmits voice data to the second User Equipment Ensure the second User Equipment properly transmits voice data to the first User Equipment SVP.06 The Enterprise Mobility System shall provide the capability for User Equipment to communicate with fixed enterprise VoIP devices operating at the same classification level.
+Connect a User Equipment to the Enterprise Mobility System Identify the phone number of a fixed enterprise VoIP device at the same classification Using the User Equipment, call the fixed enterprise VoIP device Verify the User Equipment connects to the fixed enterprise VoIP device Ensure the User Equipment rings the fixed enterprise VoIP device Ensure the User Equipment properly transmits voice data to the fixed enterprise VoIP device Ensure the fixed enterprise VoIP device properly transmits voice data to the User Equipment SVP.07 The Enterprise Mobility System, in conjunction with the existing Enterprise Gateways, shall provide the capability for User Equipment to communicate with devices operating on non-IP networks at the same classification level.
+Connect User Equipment to the Enterprise Mobility System Identify the phone number of a device operating on a non-IP network at the same classification Using the User Equipment, call the non-IP network device Verify the User Equipment connects to the non-IP network device Ensure the User Equipment rings the non-IP network device Ensure the User Equipment properly transmits voice data to the non-IP network device Ensure the non-IP network device properly transmits voice data to the User Equipment SVP.08 Within the Enterprise Mobility System, the User Equipment SVoIP client and Mobility SIP Server shall perform mutual public key authentication using only the keys and certificates issued by the designated SVoIP Certificate Authority.